shehreendheda/katacoda-scenarios/apmintro/fixapp/step1.md

 In the terminal on the right, the Storedog app is being instrumented for APM with Datadog.
 Live traffic to the app is also being simulated.
-This may take up to two minutes.
-Once the app is instrumented, you will see the following message in the terminal: `The environment is prepared!`
+This may take up to 2 minutes.
+Once the app is running, you will see the message `Provisioning Complete` in the terminal along with your Datadog login credentials.

-1. In a new window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by learn.datadoghq.com. <p> To open the correct Datadog organization, you can click **Login Now** in the “Congrats” email you received after you joined the account/organization.
+1. In a new window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by learn.datadoghq.com.

 2. Navigate to <a href="https://app.datadoghq.com/apm/traces" target="_datadog">**APM** > **Traces**</a> in Datadog to view the list of traces that are being ingested for the storedog app. <p> If you are working in a new Datadog organization, the link will be redirected to the **APM** > **Introduction** page.
 You may need to wait about two minutes as Datadog's Autodiscovery feature picks up the traces that are coming in.
 In the main menu, when the option appears, click the **APM > Traces** to see the list of traces.